Detection Hub: Unifying Object Detection Datasets via Query Adaptation on Language Embedding

-There are a few early attempts on training with multiple datasets to recognize a wide variety of objects.
+\textbf{Multiple Datasets Training.} There are a few early attempts on training with multiple datasets to recognize a wide variety of objects.
 YOLO9000~\cite{yolo} first proposed a method to jointly train on object detection and image classification, which expanded the detection vocabulary via classification labels.
 Later,~\cite{det11k} expanded such an approach to two large scale datasets, ImageNet and OpenImages with only a small fraction of fully annotated classes.~\cite{wang2019towards} attempted to build a universal object detection system that is capable of working on various image domains, from diverse datasets by introducing a series of adaptation layers based on the principles of squeeze and excitation.~\cite{unidet} further proposed to improve loss functions that integrated partial but correct annotations with complementary but noisy pseudo labels among different datasets.
 Most recently,~\cite{zhou2021simple} proposed to train a shared detector with dataset-specific heads and then learned to projected the outputs into a unified label space.
 Thanks to the advantages of leveraging language embedding, our method does not need to learn a joint label space to merge different datasets.
 This naturally addresses the scaling up of categories and joint of different datasets.